 Welcome!
 If your child attends Newburgh Mathers School, you will automatically become a member of our ‘Parent Forum’.
 If the terms ‘Parent Forum’ and ‘Parent Council’ are new to you, you will find a short explanation at the end of this page and some links for further information.
 If you have already had experience of Parent Forums and Councils, you will know that, within Scottish Government guidelines, each Parent Forum can choose how to set up their representative Council.

-The benefits of involving parents and carers in the activities of schools have long been recognized and appreciated by parents and teaching staff alike.
+The benefits of involving parents and carers in the activities of schools have long been recognised and appreciated by parents and teaching staff alike.
 In the past, liaison between schools and parents was conducted through the School Board which was consulted on matters such as management, quality control and discipline.
-A less formal but equally important organization, the Parent Teacher Association (PTA), organized events for pupils and their families which, in addition to raising essential funding for school activities and equipment, also helped to unite the school community.
+A less formal but equally important organisation, the Parent Teacher Association (PTA), organised events for pupils and their families which, in addition to raising essential funding for school activities and equipment, also helped to unite the school community.